Skip to content

 Cusco's old town was inscribed on the UNESCO World Heritage List in 1983 as the City of Cuzco.
 The inscription particularly recognizes the combination of Inca city and colonial urban development.

-The historic center showcases this blend in many places.
-Inca walls are visible in streetscapes, colonial churches dominate squares, and many buildings simultaneously tell of two power structures.
+The historic center shows this connection in many places.
+Inca walls are visible in streetscapes, colonial churches dominate squares, and many buildings simultaneously tell of two power orders.

 A typical example is Qorikancha.
 The former Sun Temple was one of the most important sanctuaries of the Inca Empire.
 After the conquest, the church and monastery of Santo Domingo were built over it.